National Unity Platform

-The National Unity Platform (NUP, Jukwaa la Umoja wa Kitaifa), formerly the National Unity, Reconciliation and Development Party (NURP), is a political party in Uganda led by Robert Kyagulanyi Ssentamu (also known as Bobi Wine).
+The National Unity Platform (NUP; Jukwaa la Umoja wa Kitaifa), formerly the National Unity, Reconciliation and Development Party (NURP), is a political party in Uganda led by Robert Kyagulanyi Ssentamu (also known as Bobi Wine).
 The NURP was led by Moses Nkonge Kibalama from December 2004 until July 2020.
-On 14 July 2020, Robert Kyagulanyi Ssentamu assumed leadership of the party and was declared the party flag-bearer for the January 2021 Ugandan presidential elections.
+On 14 July 2020, Robert Kyagulanyi Ssentamu assumed leadership of the party and was declared the party flag-bearer for the 2021 presidential elections.

 Background

 The NURP was formed in December 2004, headed by Moses Kibalama.
 For the next 16 years, he served as the president of the party.

-In July 2017, Robert Kyagulanyi Ssentamu (Bobi WIne) was sworn in as the MP representing Kyaddondo East Constituency in the 10th Parliament (2016-2021).
+In July 2017, Robert Kyagulanyi Ssentamu (Bobi Wine) was sworn in as the MP representing Kyaddondo East Constituency in the 10th Parliament (2016-2021).
 To win that constituency, he beat two seasoned politicians in a by-election: Sitenda Sebalu of the ruling National Resistance Movement (NRM) party and Apollo Kantinti of the main opposition party Forum for Democratic Change (FDC).

 While running for the Kyaddondo East seat, Kyagulanyi was shunned by both the DP and FDC political parties, so he ran as an Independent candidate.
 He adopted the ‘People Power, Our Power’ slogan as his rallying call, leading to what is referred to as the People Power Movement in Uganda.

 Since the formation of the People Power Movement in 2017, a number of legislators, including members of the ruling National Resistance Movement and opposition Forum for Democratic Change, have allied with People Power.

 The People Power movement finally got a legally registered party NURP and changed the name to the National Unity Platform and on 22 July 2020, the founders of NUP, together with leading personalities from the People Power Movement, announced that Kyagulanyi had been elected President of NUP and presidential party flag bearer in the upcoming 2021 national elections.

 The party is registered with the Uganda Electoral Commission.